Nowaaru/spotify-np/README.md

 ### For OBS users...

 1. Follow all of the previous steps.
 2. Add a browser source in OBS.
-Similarly to `gosumemory`, resolutions are found in the spoiler below.
+Themes and resolutions are found in the [themes repository](https://www.github.com/Nowaaru/spotify-np).
 3. Set the browser source URL to `localhost:1273` - or whatever alternative you've set it to.

 -   **DO.
 NOT.
 AND I REPEAT.
 DO NOT** tick the following fields: